iTalantaAcademy-kakuma-1/Group-2-Agile-development/planning/backlog.md

 I as the owner would like my visitors to get the links to my social media platforms on my website to enable me to link up with them for more information.

+I as the owner would like the visitors to see the statistics of the total projects, published projects and deployed projects.

+I as the owner would like my visitors to know how to install NPM

+I as the owner would like my visitors to know the advantages of using my platform.

 # Should have

 I as the owner would like my visitors to navigate through the website and see